kyma-project/api-gateway/docs/user/custom-resources/apirule/v2alpha1/04-15-api-rule-access-strategies.md

       service: ext-auth-provider.provider-system.svc.cluster.local
 ```

-The provider can then be referenced in the APIRule configuration.
+Once you define the provider in the Istio configuration, you can reference it in the APIRule CR.

-### Securing endpoint with extAuth
+### Securing an Endpoint with **extAuth**

 ```yaml
 apiVersion: gateway.kyma-project.io/v2alpha1